ElsevierSoftwareX/SOFTX-D-24-00156/README.md

 - TIMESTAMP_FORMAT: defines the timestamps format
 - UNITS: determines the TIME unit, to be adopted for the value of the segmentation algorithm's parameter (_delta_).
 - OUTPUT_COLUMNS: denote the fields' names in the output csv files.
+- OUTPUT_STOPS_COLUMNS: denote the fields' names in the output csv file of symbolic trajectories.

 ### input directory
 The input directory contains mobility data that serves as examples for the functionalities.